funduval/istvan-contacts-dialpad/README.md

 # Contacts Dialpad

-contacts-dialpad is a phone dialpad tool that can search based on names and numbers.
+Contacts Dialpad is a phone dialpad tool that can search based on names and numbers.

 ## Installation